WDI-SEA/notes/16-react/react-state/mood-points.md

 export default App;
 ```

-**Directions:**

-* After creating the file, let's make sure to import our new component into `App.js` and put the component in our `render()` method.

 ## Initial State

 `constructor`

-When working with values that are dynamic and changing, it's a good idea to provide an initial value for the changing pieces of data.
-Just like classes in other programming languages, a good way to make initial values is by creating a `constructor`.
+When working with values that are dynamic and changing, you should always provide an initial value for the changing pieces of data.
+In React, you can do this in the class constructor.
 Constructors say, "When you create an instance of a class, do this."
 Without explicitly defining a constructor, our components will use the default constructor inherited from the `Component` class.
 That's why we didn't need a constructor before — we weren't doing anything differently than the normal default for every component.

 ## Initial State